Fire Extinguisher Inspection: A Safety Officer’s Guide

 Once you have learned what to look out for, you should expect to safely complete your inspection in 3 minutes.
 Here’s the complete guide on how to inspect a fire extinguisher:

-• Identify if a fire extinguisher is present in the area and take note if it is easily visible, especially to highly-flammable zones.
+• Identify if a fire extinguisher is present in the area and take note if it is easily visible, especially in highly flammable zones.

-• It should not be blocked by any equipment or other objects that would make it difficult to be accessed during an emergency.
+• It should not be blocked by any equipment or other objects that would make it difficult to access during an emergency.

 • Portable fire extinguishers other than wheeled types must also be secured in a specific location (e.g. inside an unlocked glass cabinet or a wooden box) to prevent them from being moved.